 In line with the Group, PMS recognises that diversity of experience, thought and perspective drives greater proximity to its customers, better informed decisions and a culture which more readily embraces innovation.
+A diverse workforce reflects the communities we serve, strengthening our connection with customers and society.
 PMS operates in accordance with the group-wide diversity and inclusion policy which is overseen by the Group Board.
 This policy applies to all individuals directly employed by the Group and therefore includes the PMS management body.
 It has been designed to support the Group achieve its targets of: